Skip to main content

 My employer's insurance company says I should not talk to a lawyer about a 'third-party' case.
 Why?

-Their interest is in keeping the case in workers' compensation, where their exposure is capped.
+The carrier's interests are its own: it holds statutory rights around any third-party case — including reimbursement, lien, and credit rights, and in some circumstances its own action against the third party (Lab.
+Code § 3852) — and those interests can diverge from yours.
 Your interest may be in identifying a third-party civil case that recovers the full extent of your damages.
 The advice you get from the comp carrier is not independent advice.

 My injury was caused by my own employer's defective equipment.
 Can I sue them?